Saints (song)

 "Saints" is a song by the Breeders, released as the third and final single from their 1993 album Last Splash.
 It was released in 1994 on 4AD/Elektra Records.

 Track listing

-"Saints" is a different version than the one on Last Splash, and is the version used for the song's music video.
+The single version of "Saints" differs from the one featured on Last Splash, and was also used for the song's music video.

 Music video

-The music video was directed by Frank Sacramento and features the band playing the song in a snowy forest, as well as the band walking around a carnival while certain parts are played at the fair.
-The video uses the version of the song issued as a single.
+The music video, directed by Frank Sacramento, features the band playing the song in a snowy forest and walking around a carnival while certain parts are played at the fair.